-This is the third disclosure for the FXYCS and the following are major changes from the second disclosure.
+This is the fourth disclosure for the FXYCS and the following are major changes from the third disclosure.

-- Added detailed explanations for each key consideration, instead of providing general explanations for each principle. - In "IV.
-Principle-By-Principle Summary Narrative Disclosure," stipulated more details mainly in "Principle 2: Governance," "Principle 15: Business Risk," "Principle 17: Operational Risk" and "Principle 19: Tiered Participation Arrangements."
+• In "IV.
+Principle-By-Principle Summary Narrative Disclosure," stipulated more details mainly in "Principle 3: Framework for the comprehensive management of risks," "Principle 15: Business Risk".